Executive Summary

 In this scenario, the four 2030 Goals are implemented, but the result of the Moonshot Demonstrators is that no transformative technology is viable on the necessary timescales.
 As a result, the pressure on biomass becomes extremely high and must be managed through bold efficiency measures and strong biomass policies.
 Operation Blue Skies has been successful, with a global contrail avoidance scheme beginning to scale up from 2030.
 This scenario achieves net-zero aviation by 2050.

 The dashboard indicates that the primary challenge is limiting biomass usage to 30% of global biomass.
 To achieve this, policies must drive the most aggressive efficiency measures, reducing the demand for SAF by 31% to 50% by 2050.
 These measures include halving the average fleet age, designing aircraft to fly 15% slower, and ensuring that more aircraft operate closer to their design range.
-The dashboard also highlights the urgent need to rapidly scale up Power and Biomass to Liquid (PBtL) production starting in the late 2030s, which acts to hold aviation biomass use to the desired level.
+The dashboard also highlights the urgent need to rapidly scale up Power-and-Biomass-to-Liquid (PBtL) production starting in the late 2030s, which acts to hold aviation biomass use to the desired level.
 PBtL plants would need to produce roughly half of the required SAF by 2050.

 It is important to note that this scenario heavily relies on successfully scaling up global biomass in an economically and ecologically sustainable manner, leaving the aviation sector vulnerable to external factors beyond its control.
 In such cases, dashboards powered by models like the Aviation Impact Accelerator are incredibly useful, as they enable the development of policies that are more resilient to known uncertainties and allow for rapid adjustments as new information becomes available.